nikitavoloboev/data/education/education.md

 I have quite a few negative thoughts about my experience with education in life thus far.

 I have never been a good student both in school nor in university.
 And there are many reasons for that.
 But one of the major reasons is that I thought that in many ways education was not efficient enough for me.
-I often lost interest and most professors/teachers didn't really engage me to really be fascinated about what it is I am learning.
+I often lost interest and most professors/teachers didn't really engage me in way for me hto really be fascinated about what it is I am learning.

 For example, in school, learning about math was quite a chore.
 I looked into text books and never did my homework.
 Simply because I did not like math.
 I looked at math as learning a bunch of rules and then trying to use these rules I have learned hoping I have not forgotten anything.
 And that's not really fun.